at621/loan_market_simulation/README.md

 # Loan Market Simulation

-A sophisticated loan market simulation using LangGraph and AI agents to model competitive dynamics between banks.
+A sophisticated loan market simulation using LangGraph and AI agents to model competitive dynamics between banks, with two-tier learning and adaptive market design capabilities.

 ## Overview

-This simulation models 10 banks competing for loans from 100 consumers over 10 rounds.
+This simulation models 10 banks competing for loans from 100 consumers over multiple rounds.
 Each bank is controlled by an AI agent that makes strategic pricing decisions based on market conditions, competitive intelligence, and financial constraints.
+The system supports both single simulations and meta-simulations that test different market configurations to discover optimal market design principles.

 ## Features